 Have you set up KPIs?

 Every member joins your community for a purpose.
 Whether they find what they are looking for is what determines how significant the community is for them.
-To track these “achievements” and the overall success of the online community, you should set up KPIs and track them on regular basis.
+To track these “achievements” and the overall success of the online community, you should set up KPIs and track them on a regular basis.

 These include market share, customer sentiment, engagement rate, operational efficiency, support cost, customer satisfaction score, feedback, market research and others.